Titanbornes/titanbornes-contracts/README.md

 npm run rinkeby
 ```

-You can also use the `hardhat-etherscan-verify` plugin to verify the contract on Etherscan.
+You can also use the `verify` scripts to verify the contract on Etherscan.

 ```
 npx hardhat verify --network rinkeby <YOUR_CONTRACT_ADDRESS>